We provide a free, AQS accredited, information and advice casework service to Deaf and Disabled people living in Merton.

 We can also provide benefits checks to ensure that you are receiving all that you are entitled to.

 We may be able to help with other benefit enquiries as well.
-If we can’t help, we will give you the details of people who can, as long as such help exists in Merton.
+If we can’t help, we will give you the details of people who can.

 Social Care